dpzxsm/react-proptypes-generate/README.md

 If you want ian to always use the latest version, you can use npx to instead of `rpg-cli`, like：
 ```
 npx react-proptypes-generate -h
+npx react-proptypes-generate ./examples/index.jsx Test
+npx react-proptypes-generate setting.json
+npx react-proptypes-generate project ./examples/
 ```

+When you are use `project` command, If you want to every project have different config, you can create a json file named `rpg.config.json` and put it in root folder.

 ### TypeScript Need to Know
 Because of the ast parser is `flow-parser`, so TypeScript sometimes generates strange types.